 - In September, new faculty will be invited to sign up for the New Faculty Success Program.

-- In October, at the first New Faculty Success Program meeting, participants will meet their small group and faculty peer-coach for the first time.
+- In October, at the first New Faculty Success Program meeting, participants will meet their small group and faculty facilitator for the first time.

 For questions about support for new faculty, please contact the Office of the Provost at OtP@uoregon.edu.